natdarke/base-config/README.md

 #### JS Modules

 A JS module is a single file that can imported into other JS files.
-JS modules tend to comprised of code that can be used in many places within one specific application.
+JS modules tend to comprised of code that can be used in many places within one application.

 More specifically, a module is a single JavaScript file that has some reasonable functionality and exposes some of its parts (functions, objects, or primitive values) by using `module.exports`.
 Exported parts are available to other JavaScript files by using `require` or `import`.
 Exact implementations vary depending if you are using server side or client side code and if you are using a module bundler such as Webpack.
 Modules are part of the JavaScript/ECMAScript standard.

 #### NPM Packages

-An NPM package is a collection of JS modules that can be shared or distributed using NPM.
+An NPM package is a collection of [JS modules](#js-modules) that can be shared or distributed using NPM.
 It comprises of a directory with one or more modules inside of it and a package.json file which has metadata about the package that can be understood by NPM.

-Using an NPM package is the same as using a module i.e. with `require` or `import` except you use the package name, not a file path.
+Using an NPM package is the same as using a [JS modules](#js-modules) i.e. with `require` or `import` except you use the package name, not a file path.

-All JavaScript files in a package are JS modules except for the 'entry point' file whose path set in `package.json` as `main`.
-The main file is a standard JS file, not a module, because it doesn't need to export anything.
+All JavaScript files in a package are JS modules.
+There is an 'entry point' file, whose path is set in `package.json` as `main`.
+The main file 'imports' other modules as required.
 NPM packages are comprised of JavaScript but part of NPM and NOT part of the JavaScript/ECMAScript standard.

 ##### Dependencies
 A dependency is a package used by another package.
 They are listed in `package.json` as `dependencies`.
 Dependencies are stored seperately from each other and only combined as the result of a `npm install` command at which point they are downloaded and placed in a `node_modules` directory.